-In 2008, after I’d been practicing Tang Soo Do Karate for several years but was still only a Red Belt, I took first place for “Forms” in an annual national karate championship at Tropicana Casino & Resort in Atlantic City…I swept the entire division of women my age, all of whom had been Black Belts most of their lives, and it was one of the biggest rushes of my life (second only to the birth of my beautiful daughter Kirsti.)
+In 2008, after I’d been practicing Tang Soo Do Karate for several years but was still only a Red Belt, I took first place for “Forms” in an annual national karate championship at Tropicana Casino & Resort in Atlantic City…I swept the entire division of women my age, all of whom had been Black Belts most of their lives, and it was one of the biggest rushes of my life (second only to the birth of my amazing kiddo Kirsti.)
 I felt SO PROUD while standing on the podium to receive my medal and trophy (which was almost as tall as me BTW!) and it was pretty much clear to all the competitors, judges, and spectators in the place that I’d basically CRUSHED my competition.

 Imagine my surprise, then, when only a couple months later, while participating in an internship program focusing exclusively on functional movement & fitness, I utterly FLUNKED something called the Y Balance Test.